steve-carey/Fizz-Buzz/README.md

 # Fizz-Buzz
 simple JavaScript FizzBuzz
-Learning hot to use Git BAsh to commit
+Learning hot to use Git Bash to commit